ashiqursuperfly/Jenkins-Controller-Agent-Setup/README.md

 *RemoteRootDirectory*: /home/jenkins/agent

-*Labels*: linux, python # Space separated values, Can be useful to restrict jobs to run on a particular agent
+*Labels*: linux python # Space separated values, Can be useful to restrict jobs to run on a particular agent

 *Usage*: Use this node as much as possible